CatX711/GreetLang/README.md

 <br />

-The output will be a string printed to the screen.
+The output will the string `Hello, World!` printed to the screen.

 <br />
 <br />